blib-la/bark-web-ui/README.md

-# 🐶 Express Bark API
+# 🐶 Bark WEB UI

-A Node/Express server for [Bark](https://github.com/suno-ai/bark).
+A Next.js Frontend for [Bark](https://github.com/suno-ai/bark).
 Please refer to the original docs for up to date information on Bark by [Suno](https://www.suno.ai/).

 ## Notice